9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 The design of the `HughesPJ` pretty printer was introduced by John Hughes in \[[Hughes95](bibliography.org::Hughes95)\].
 The library was subsequently improved by Simon Peyton Jones, hence the name.
-Hughes\'s paper is long, but well worth reading for his discussion of how to design a library in Haskell.
+Hughes's paper is long, but well worth reading for his discussion of how to design a library in Haskell.